rbento/cs-xna-raven-attack/README.md

 ###  Remarks
 ---

-- Inspired by the game Demon Attack for the Atari, 1982.
 - Infinite levels with increasing difficulty.
 - Raven movement is powered by steering behaviors (wander, flee, seek) to find the next target position.
 - Bombs have random weight and fall with gravity pull.